What are royalties? Definition, types and payment terms

 Understanding royalty agreements

-Royalty agreements are legally binding contracts that require careful preparation to protect both parties.
-It is crucial to note that in an international context, if a conflict arises between domestic tax law and a double tax agreement, the agreement's definition will override local law.
+Royalty agreements are legally binding contracts that require you to prepare carefully to protect both parties.
+Australia has tax treaties with over 40 countries (see ATO guidance on withholding from royalties paid to foreign residents).
+If a conflict arises between domestic tax law and a double tax agreement, the agreement's definition will override local law, as explained in ATO Interpretive Decision IT 2660.

 Get legal advice